isabella232/AzureCAT-AVS/networking/deploy-nva-in-azure-with-route-server-and-vpn-over-expressroute/readme.md

 >
 > do not announce the on premise networks in our on premesis ExpressRoute router

+> IMPORTANT
+>
+> filter all routes that you get announced from Azure on your on premises router, otherwise you would get your on premisis routes from Azure as well.

 A more detailed view describes the required settings on the vNETs and Subnets

 ![architecture design detail](images/image2.png)